audit4j/audit4j-core/README.md

 audit4j-core
 ============
 Audit4j is an open source auditing framework and specifically designed to capture audit events generated and triggered from various components throughout the enterprise applications.
-Audit4j is more focussed on business audit events however can be used to capture system audit events through extentions.
+Audit4j is more focussed on business audit events however it also can be used to capture system audit events through extentions.

 For more information please visit: